 Hello and welcome back!
-This week, we have some great topics planned for you.
-So, we had planned to continue our HVAC controls series by going through chilled water systems, but we're going to flip things around a little bit and cover hot water systems.
+This week we have some great topics planned for you, we are going to cover hot water systems.

 Short on Time?
 Listen to the Audio Instead of Reading

-Right now, at the time I'm writing this, it is January 21st, and it is a balmy 20 degrees outside, which means we are in heating season - at least, most of you are in heating season - and you may be wondering how to control hot water systems.
-Well, my friends, that's what this week's post is going to be about.
+Imagine this: it is January 21st and a balmy 20 degrees outside, which means we are in heating season - and you may be wondering how to control hot water systems.
+Well, my friends, that's what this post is going to be about.
+We will be reviewing:

 If you find this post valuable and you'd like to learn how to control HVAC systems with your building automation system then check out our Control Sequence Fundamentals Course.